fatihafizoglu/Federated-Search-Library/README.md

-# gov2-collection-clustering
+# document-allocation-policies
-Collection clustering methods for gov2 data, written in python.
+Collection clustering methods, written in python and C.